Hidden Places in Delhi: Where Locals Actually Go (2026)

 Majnu Ka Tilla – Delhi’s Little Tibet

-Venture north to Majnu Ka Tilla, Delhi’s Little Tibet, where Tibetan culture thrives amidst narrow streets and colourful cafés.
-Try the thukpa at Dolma House or pancakes at AMA Café, and explore the local shops for prayer items, silver jewelry, and indie bookstores.
-Every corner tells a story, and every meal is a taste of community, making it a favourite among locals and travelers alike.
+Venture north to Majnu Ka Tilla, where the streets are narrow, the prayer flags are everywhere, and the food is nothing like the rest of Delhi.
+Try the thukpa at Dolma House (₹80–120) or pancakes at AMA Café (₹100–160), and explore the local shops for prayer items, silver jewelry, and indie bookstores.
+The momos here will ruin all other momos for you.
+That is a promise.

 Bahrisons Bookstore, Khan Market